 Blue Oak is committed to providing students to a broad array of specialty subjects including music, art, movement and foreign language.
 These subjects help develop the diversity of skills necessary for a well-rounded education.
 Recently, U.S Secretary of Education, Arnie Duncan stated, “The arts, perhaps more than any other subject, prepare young people with creativity and innovative thinking”

 In each grade, stories form the foundation for academic work at Blue Oak School.
 From Kindergarten fairy tales to the stories of the Renaissance and the American Revolution in the upper grades, a rich oral tradition is central component of the Waldorf-inspired classroom.

 Blue Oak teachers deliver oral narratives describing of the lives of important individuals who have defined the spirit of their time.
 Biographies of luminaries from Euclid to Michelangelo and Dr. Martin Luther King Jr., deepen students understanding of history, social change and science.

 At a time when visual electronic media dominates the attention of most children, Blue Oak’s emphasis on stories, language rich literature and imaginative cognition provides a healthy foundation for emotional and intellectual development in young children.

 - The Blue Oak Teacher- Long Term Commitment to Students

 Blue Oak teachers may have the opportunity to follow their class from first through eighth grades.
 This instructional continuity helps form stable classes and forges strong student-teacher relationships.

-Blue Oak teachers offer to visit the homes of each child in their class to better understand student’s home life and to develop collaborative relationships with parents.
+Blue Oak teachers offer to visit the homes of each child in their class to better understand the student’s home life and to develop collaborative relationships with parents.

-Parent Education Seminars
+Parent Enrichment Seminars